Jahangirabad Fort, Jahangirabad, Barabanki, Uttar Pradesh, India-225203

 As far as practicable, all proceedings of the Committee shall take place in the presence of both parties.

 Minutes of all proceedings of the Committee shall be prepared and duly signed by the members of the Committee.

-The Committee shall make all endeavor to complete its proceedings within a period of fifteen (15) days from the date of receipt of complaint.
+The Committee shall make all efforts to complete its proceedings within a period of fifteen (15) days from the date of receipt of complaint.

 If, in the course of the proceedings before it, the Committee is satisfied that any person has retaliated against / victimized the complainant or any person assisting the complainant as a result of the complaint having been made or such assistance having been offered, the Committee shall report the same in writing, to the Principal/Management, with reasons and with recommendations of the action to be taken against such person.